Metro, Trains, Trams, Buses and Airport Shuttle

-If you use the ticket for a journey – say one stop on the metro - you have 1 hour and 15 minutes when you can use the ticket for a further journey without being charged again.
+If you use the ticket for a journey – say one stop on the metro – you have 75 minutes when you can use the ticket for another journey without being charged again.
 This time limit varies depending on the type of ticket you buy, but the more expensive the ticket the longer period of time you have.

 The other tickets available are:

-This ticket give you 70 journeys over 30 consecutive days, and is priced at 59.500 for zone 1.
+This ticket give you 70 journeys over 30 consecutive days.

 The T-Jove is a ticket for young people aged under 25 years.
 It gives unlimited journeys for 90 days on all forms of transport.
-The 90 day period starts when you first use the ticket and it currently costs 105 euros for zone 1.
+The 90 day period starts when you first use the ticket.

 There are many more tickets available including very useful tickets if you are just visiting the city for 2, 3, 4, and 5 day travel cards.